jwcutler/retroTrack/README.md

 Installation
 ------------
-To install retroTrack, perform the following configurations:
+Here are some brief installation instructions.

+### Prep the Servers
-0. Create a database in MySql for use by retrotrack.
+1. Create a database in MySql for use by retroTrack.
 Keep track of db name, user, and password.
 Database tables will be created in step 2.
 1. Modify www/app/Config/database.php.default to reflect your database and save it as 'database.php'
-2. Import Development_Resources/SQL_Schema/retrotrack.sql into your newly created database.
+1. Import Development_Resources/SQL_Schema/retrotrack.sql into your newly created database.
-3. Modify app/Config/core.php.default by changing Security.salt (line 187) and Security.cipherseed (line 192) to random values specific to your application and save it as 'core.php'.
+1. Modify app/Config/core.php.default by changing Security.salt (line 187) and Security.cipherseed (line 192) to random values specific to your application and save it as 'core.php'.
-4. Change the permissions of the app/tmp directory to 777.
+1. Change the permissions of the app/tmp directory to 777.
-5. Generate an admin password hash by visiting retrotrackerlocation.com/admin/panel/makehash.
-6. Update the 'admin' user in the database by replacing 'dummypassword' with the hash you just created.

-### Installing retroTrack to a directory
+### Install retroTrack onto webserver
 If you want to install retroTrack to a directory (or use Apache's Alias feature), you must add a rewrite base for the directory to three .htaccess files.
 These files are:
 * /path/to/retroTrack/.htaccess
 * /path/to/retroTrack/app/.htaccess